Effective January 1, 2009

 This policy went into effect on January 1, 2009.
 Individuals associated with promotional or marketing efforts who were confirmed for IAS–USA programs before this policy took effect were allowed to participate in IAS–USA programs through 2009 but will not be allowed to participate in 2010 and beyond until they are 12 months beyond their last promotional or marketing activity.

 The above-described provision expands IAS–USA policies designed to ensure CME programming that is objective, balanced, scientifically rigorous, and free of commercial control.
 The IAS–USA independence policy also requires that:

-- Any IAS–USA program that receives commercial support must have support from several companies with competing products.
+- Any IAS–USA program that receives support from ineligible companies must have support from several companies with competing products.
 Absolutely no single-company commercial support is permitted for any IAS–USA activity

 - These grants are pooled and used to support the specific national efforts as designated and controlled by the IAS–USA.

-- Individuals who participate in marketing or promotional activities for commercial firms (eg, paid lectures for industry) may not participate in IAS–USA general educational and informational activities.
+- Individuals who participate in marketing or promotional activities for commercial firms or ineligible companies (eg, paid lectures for industry) may not participate in IAS–USA general educational and informational activities.

-- Before medical professionals can create or present content for IAS–USA programs, they must disclose all relationships, financial or otherwise, with all commercial and other outside entities.
+- Before medical professionals can create or present content for IAS–USA programs, they must disclose all relationships, financial or otherwise, with all ineligible companies and other outside entities.

 - The content and recommendations of all IAS–USA activities are subject to independent peer review.

 - When enduring materials are considered for renewal, their need for additional peer review is based on the nature of the changes required.
 As well, staff monitor participant comments about bias in the activity evaluations.
 If bias is noted in participant evaluations, IAS–USA staff follow-up with the peer review prior to the activity renewal.